 Grab Some Culture

 • Jackson Hole History Museum: A visit to the history museum may really interest grandma and grandpa and can be something they do sans the young'uns one morning or afternoon.
 Learn about the rich history of Jackson Hole and the region’s role in the history of the country’s national and international conservation movements.
 Of course, all ages are welcome, though!
+There are also one-hour historical walking tours of downtown Jackson at 10:30 on Wednesdays, Thursdays and Fridays.
+Meet at the museum.
+Cost: $10 adults; $6 adults over age 60, students, retired military; free ages 5 and under.
 Visit jacksonholehistory.org for more information.

 • The National Museum of Wildlife Art: This gem of a museum—which Jackson Hole is immensely proud to have "under our roof"—offers something for both young and the not-so-young.
 Let mom and dad or the grandparents roam the impressive galleries brimming with world-class wildlife art, while the kids explore and create in the Children's Gallery.
 The famed Sculpture Trail also features something for the kiddies—two climb-on buffaloes, the only "please touch" sculptures!